 - Getting more courage and inspiration to study more

 The hardest thing during the application process:

-*The time it would take to do everything:
+The hardest part of applying to medical school for Ben was the time it would take to do everything:

-- What schools to apply to, how many schools you apply to
+- Choosing what schools to apply to, how many schools to apply to

 - Writing all the secondary applications

-His life experience as his greatest asset during the application (shadowing, interning, etc.)
+- His life experience as the greatest asset in his application (shadowing, interning, etc.)

-The importance of telling your story more than just a GPA or an MCAT
+- The importance of telling your story—you’re more than just a good GPA or a bad MCAT score

 Some pieces of advice for premed students:

-Regardless of what specialty, just ask as many questions as you can and absorb as much as you can.
+Ask questions when shadowing: Regardless of what specialty you’re shadowing, just ask as many questions as you can and absorb as much as you can.

 Just pick up the phone.
+Call the medical schools.
 Call the people who make the decisions.
 Ask questions and get answers right from the horse’s mouth.
+Advocate for yourself.